rehierl/node-tree-outliner/3-basic-design/3-0-1-nxn-relation.md

 * `G := { (p,c) : pEc }`
 * `sem(R) := (p contains c)`

-As such, the `contains` relation is identical to the `parent-of` relation.
+As such, the `contains` relation is equivalent to the `parent-of` relation.
+That is, the `contains` relation also has a top-down direction.

 * `(a strictly-contains b)`, if `aEb`
 * `(a loosely-contains b)`, if a path `p=(a,..,b)`